Environmental Sciences, BA

 If you are unsure of your interests in the environmental sciences or seek a program of study that allows for selection of major electives across a broad spectrum of environmental courses from the sciences, social sciences, business, or humanities, the BA general track may be for you.
 It is designed to provide students with breadth across the environmental science disciplines.
 If you do not intend to pursue a graduate degree upon completion of our undergraduate program, this track will provide you with the breadth and depth of knowledge in the environmental sciences to secure an entry level position as an environmental scientist in a government agency, non-government organization, or industry.

-BA in Environmental Science, Earth and Hydrologic Sciences Track
+BA in Environmental Sciences, Earth and Hydrologic Sciences Track

 If your interests lie in the earth system sciences, this track is for you.
 Many of the upper level electives require general chemistry and/or calculus.
 This track is designed to prepare environmental scientists with a depth of knowledge in earth surface processes, particularly coastal systems.
 Students who complete this track may be prepared for advanced study in the environmental earth sciences though a BS is often required for graduate programs in this area.
 Students in this track will have the expertise and knowledge needed to work in an earth science-focused organization, including government agencies and industry.